HumanSignal/label-studio/docs/source/guide/predictions.md

 ### JSON format for pre-annotations

 Label Studio JSON format for pre-annotations must contain two sections:
 - A `data` object which references the source of the data that the pre-annotations apply to.
-This can be a URL to an audio file, a presigned cloud storage link to an image, plain text, a reference to a CSV file stored in Label Studio, or something else.
+This can be a URL to an audio file, a presigned cloud storage link to an image, plain text, a reference to a CSV file stored in Label Studio, or another input.
 See how to [specify the data object](#Specify-the-data-object).
 - A `predictions` array that contains the pre-annotation results for the different types of labeling.
 See how to [add results to the predictions array](#Add-results-to-the-predictions-array).

 The JSON format for pre-annotations must match the labeling configuration used for your data labeling project.